 8. What’s your trick for blending in, avoiding looking like a tourist.

-It’s definitely hard not to look like a Gringa in Central America, but learning the basics of the local language is extremely useful, and avoiding being flashy is a pretty good idea.
+It’s definitely hard not to look like a 'gringa' in Central America, but learning the basics of the local language is extremely useful, and avoiding being flashy is a pretty good idea.
 I generally like to avoid tourist spots.
-If I’m travelling a city like Paris or New York, that’s different.
+If I’m visiting a city like Paris or New York, that’s different.
 I research neighbourhoods and places I would probably frequent if I lived there, and I wear exactly what I would at home, as flashy as I want!
 Keeping my camera hidden in my bag helps as well.

 9. If you could teleport to another location right now, where would it be?